haoyung/haoyung.github.io/_posts/en/2023-11-01-Achieving High Extraction with Low Agitation.md

 ##### Required Equipment
 -   Very lightly roasted coffee
-    -   Since our goal is very high extraction yield, it is necessary to ensure that the coffee is tasty at high extraction.
+    -   Since our goal is a very high extraction yield, it is necessary to ensure that the coffee tastes good at high extraction.
 In my experience, high extraction usually suits lighter roasted coffee better.
-    -   Roasteries I normally used with this recipe: [SEY](https://www.seycoffee.com/), [The Picky Chemist](https://en.thepickychemist.com/).
+    -   Roasteries I normally use with this recipe: [SEY](https://www.seycoffee.com/), [The Picky Chemist](https://en.thepickychemist.com/).
 -   Dripper
     -   Any dripper will do.
 SEY uses a V60, while I used the [Orea V3](https://shop.orea.uk/products/orea-brewer-v3-mk2).
     -   To increase extraction yield, try to use a plastic filter cup with better heat retention.
 -   Grinder, filter paper, carafe, digital scale, and other basic pour-over equipment (you might not even need a pouring kettle!).
 -   Device to reduce agitation
-    -   [Melodrip](https://melodrip.co/) or the disperser that comes with eith [Pulsar](https://nextlevelbrewer.com/pulsar-brewer/) or [Tricolate](https://tricolate.com/) will do.
+    -   [Melodrip](https://melodrip.co/) or the disperser that comes with either [Pulsar](https://nextlevelbrewer.com/pulsar-brewer/) or [Tricolate](https://tricolate.com/) will do.
 Actually, you can also use a small teaspoon to catch the water poured from the kettle, a method shared by [pocketsciencecoffee](https://www.youtube.com/watch?v=Z7EOCcH0v68); as long as it can reduce agitation to the coffee bed, it will work.
 -   A WDT tool
-    -   You can also use a spoon, chopsticks, or glass stick instead, that can stir the coffee bed during the bloom.
+    -   You can also use a spoon, chopsticks, or glass stick instead, something that can stir the coffee bed during the bloom.

 ##### Detailed Brewing Steps